bastien-w/bastien-w.github.io/_posts/2023-05-09-ADBestPraticies.md

 ## Domain Controler
 * Dispatch FSMO roles on different servers
 * The database folder and the sysvol folder should be on dedicated disk
+* Do not include DC in failover cluster if virtualizied

 ## Active Directory
 * Enable the recycle bin